rhysmichaelpritchard/rhysmichaelpritchard/README.md

 - 👋 Hi, I’m @rhysmichaelpritchard
-- 👀 I’m interested in Machine Learning, Data Science, and Data Visualisation; particularly in NLP
+- 👀 I’m interested in Machine Learning, Data Science, and Data Visualisation.
-- 🌱 I’m currently learning more in depth how to handle image and video data
-- 💞️ I’m looking to collaborate on any projects you have that may be of interest to someone with my skillset
 - 📫 You can reach me at rhys.pritchard.97@gmail.com

 <!---